Galatians 3

 10For as many as are of the works of the law are under the curse: for it is written, Cursed is every one that continueth not in all things which are written in the book of the law to do them.
 13Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree:

-The law2 itself places a curse on those who depend on it.
-Not because the law is evil, but because no one can keep it perfectly.
+The law itself places a curse on those who depend on it, because no one can keep it perfectly.
 To stake your righteousness on your obedience to the law is to guarantee your own condemnation.
-The law is like a mirror - it shows you your failure, not your achievement.
+The law is like a mirror - it shows you your failure.

 "Cursed is every one that continueth not in all things which are written in the book of the law to do them."
 The law's verdict is absolute.
 Not most things.
 Not the hard things.
 All things.
-The law is not a ladder you climb; it is a mirror that shows you your failure.
+The law is a mirror that shows you your failure.
 Anyone who puts themselves under the law - who says, "I will be righteous by keeping the law" - is already cursed, because no one can keep it all.

 Christ was "made a curse for us."
 This is not metaphor.
 In the ancient Near East, hanging on a tree was the ultimate symbol of curse - of being cut off from God, from the land, from blessing.
 Christ took that place.
 He accepted the full weight of what the law says: Cursed is the one who breaks the covenant.
 He bore it all.